-- Repair codes, standards and best practices API 510, 570, 653 - API 578 Positive material identification (PMI) - Post Construction Codes Overview of ASME PCC-2 - Repairs and Modifications - Temporary and Permanent Repairs
+- Repair codes, standards and best practices API 510, 570, 653 - API 578 Positive material identification (PMI)

+- Post Construction Codes Overview of ASME PCC-2

+- Repairs and Modifications

+- Temporary and Permanent Repairs

 - Welded Repairs ASME BPVC IX

 - Mechanical Repairs

 - Specialized Repair Methods Composites

 - Hot tapping and line stops Key Considerations, Practices and Procedures

 - API 2201 Safe Hot Tapping Practices in the Petroleum & Petrochemical Industries

 - Rerating

-The Scandinavian Academy for Training and Development employs modern methods in training and skills development, enhancing the efficiency of human resource development.
+The Scandinavian Academy employs modern methods in training and skills development, enhancing the efficiency of human resource development.
 We follow these practices:

-• Theoretical Lectures:

-We deliver knowledge through advanced presentations such as PowerPoint and visual materials, including videos and short films.

-• Scientific Assessment:

-• We evaluate trainees skills before and after the course to ensure their progress.

-• Brainstorming and Interaction:

-We encourage active participation through brainstorming sessions and applying concepts through role play.

-• Practical Cases:

-• We provide practical cases that align with the scientific content and the participants specific needs.

-• Examinations:

-$\circ\,$ Tests are conducted at the end of the program to assess knowledge retention.

-• Educational Materials:

-• We provide both printed and digital scientific and practical materials to participants.

-• Attendance and Final Result Reports:

-• We prepare detailed attendance reports for participants and offer a comprehensive program evaluation.

-• Professionals and Experts:

-• The programs scientific content is prepared by the best professors and trainers in various fields.

-• Professional Completion Certificate:

-Participants receive a professional completion certificate issued by the Scandinavian Academy for Training and Development in the Kingdom of Sweden, with the option for international authentication.

-• Program Timings:

-Training programs are held from 10:00 AM to 2:00 PM and include coffee break sessions during lectures.
+- Theoretical Lectures: - We deliver knowledge through advanced presentations such as PowerPoint and visual materials, including videos and short films. - Scientific Assessment: - $\circ\,$ We evaluate trainees skills before and after the course to ensure their progress. - Brainstorming and Interaction: - We encourage active participation through brainstorming sessions and applying concepts through role play. - Practical Cases: - $\circ\,$ We provide practical cases that align with the scientific content and the participants specific needs. - Examinations: - $\circ\,$ Tests are conducted at the end of the program to assess knowledge retention. - Educational Materials: - $\circ\,$ We provide both printed and digital scientific and practical materials to participants. - Attendance and Final Result Reports: - $\circ\,$ We prepare detailed attendance reports for participants and offer a comprehensive program evaluation. - Professionals and Experts: - $\circ\,$ The programs scientific content is prepared by the best professors and trainers in various fields. - Professional Completion Certificate: - $\circ\,$ Participants receive a professional completion certificate issued by the Scandinavian Academy for - Training and Development in the Kingdom of Sweden, with the option for international authentication. - Program Timings: - Training programs are held from 10:00 AM to 2:00 PM and include buffet sessions for light meals during lectures.